-With temperatures beginning to dip it’s that time of year where we start to bundle up—whether it’s an Eagles hat to go outside or an extra blanket on the couch—because winter is here.
-Our region is expected to experience average winter temperatures this year, but with so many people working and learning from home, even an average winter can be very impactful.
+With temperatures beginning to dip it’s that time of year where we start to bundle up—whether it’s an Eagles winter hat to go outside or an extra blanket on the couch—because winter is here.

-That’s why, even amid the COVID-19 pandemic, we’ve been hard at work preparing our systems, and testing processes and procedures to ensure safe and reliable natural gas and electric service to help meet increased customer demand and keep homes and businesses warm and bright all winter long.
+PECO has been hard at work preparing our systems, and testing processes and procedures to ensure safe and reliable natural gas and electric service to help meet increased customer demand and keep homes and businesses warm and bright all winter long.
 In advance of the heating season, PECO inspected its natural gas infrastructure, completed necessary repairs or replacements of equipment, performed preventative maintenance work, and installed additional natural gas main and service lines to bring safe and reliable natural gas service to new customers.
-PECO secured natural gas supply and completed filling storage facilities to serve our more than 534,000 natural gas customers this heating season.
+PECO secured natural gas supply and completed filling storage facilities to serve our more than 540,000 natural gas customers this heating season.

 But we’re not the only ones ensuring we’re prepared, customers can too by following these helpful tips:

 - Use a programable thermostat to efficiently set and control the temperature.